Our Approach

 At Humanity United, our mission is to cultivate the conditions for enduring peace and freedom.
 While these conditions can change as we learn and adapt, at this time we are focused on cultivating:

 Agency – We support efforts to shift and build the power of individuals and communities to determine and pursue the outcomes or solutions that best address their needs.
-What we aim to see is a shift of power that results in an increase in agency.
+What we aim to see is a shift of power that results in increased agency.

 Accountable and Responsive Institutions – We use our influence and proximity to power, often working through networks, to make certain key institutions accountable and responsive to the people most impacted by human exploitation and violent conflict.